7 If you endure chastening, God deals with you as with sons; for what son is there whom a father does not chasten?

 Proper filial responsibility of a parent is to discipline children.
 All of God’s sons are subject to divine discipline.
 The phrase “as with sons” refers to believers as genuine members of the family of God.

-“Deals” –God’s active involvement with the believer by divine discipline is evidence of their salvation.
+“Deals”—God’s active involvement with believers by divine discipline is evidence of their salvation.
 Chastening proves we are genuine believers.
 God views Himself as our Father in our relationship with Him.
 This is the way He behaves Himself toward us.